-Top Dashcam for Uber & Lyft Drivers in 2016
+Top Dashcam for Uber & Lyft Drivers

 Here is our pick for the best dash camera in 2017 for Uber and Lyft drivers.
 Ride sharing services are becoming increasingly popular, which is great for anyone looking to generate additional income.
 But before you sign yourself up to be an Uber driver, it’s important to equip yourself with the right tools and the right insurance for the job.